On Root Cause Localization and Anomaly Mitigation through Causal Inference: Experiments

-{\bf The performance of action prediction in terms of the norm of action values.} One requirement for recourse is to conduct minimal interventions on the original samples.
+{\bf The performance of anomaly mitigation in terms of the norm of action values.} One requirement for anomaly mitigation is to conduct minimal interventions on the original samples.
 We further calculate the norm of action values, i.e., $\|\mathbf{c}\cdot \theta\|_2$, on the samples with successfully flipping labels.
-As shown in the last row of Table \ref{tab:flipr}, ADCAR makes smaller changes on the original samples compared with the baselines and still has much higher flipping ratios on the ground truth label $\mathbf{Y}$ on both datasets, which shows the advantages of considering causal structures for recourse prediction.
+As shown in the last row of Table \ref{tab:flipr}, RootCLAM makes much smaller changes on the original samples and still has higher flipping ratios on the ground truth label $\mathbf{Y}$.

-{\bf The trade-off between the flipping ratio and the norm of action values.} In the objective function (Eq.~\eqref{eq:obj}), $\lambda$ as a hyper-parameter controls the trade-off between the norm of action values and the flipping ratio.
-A large $\lambda$ value indicates that the model will be trained with the emphasis on minimizing the action values.
-We use Deep SVDD as an example and tune $\lambda$ to check the relation between action values and flipping ratios.
-Experimental results on AE model include in Appendix.
-Given the predicted action values, we adopt ground-truth structural equations to generate counterfactual samples and then check the flipping ratios based on Deep SVDD ($\hat{\mathbf{Y}}$) and the ground truth label $\mathbf{Y}$.
+{\bf The trade-off between the flipping ratio and the norm of action values.} In the objective function (Eq.~\eqref{eq:obj}), $\lambda$ as a hyper-parameter controls the trade-off between the norm of action values and the flipping ratio in the training phase.
+A large $\lambda$ value indicates that the model will be trained with an emphasis on minimizing the action values.
+Given the predicted action values, we adopt ground-truth structural equations to generate counterfactual samples and then check the flipping ratios based on anomaly detection models ($\hat{\mathbf{Y}}$) and the ground truth label $\mathbf{Y}$.
 Figure \ref{fig:vs} shows the results.
 Each point on the line from left to right indicates the result from one $\lambda$ value in the set $[1,10^{-1},10^{-2},10^{-3},5\times10^{-4},10^{-4},10^{-5}]$.
-Because good recourse predictions should be able to flip the label with minimum changes, closing to the top-left corner indicates good performance.
+Because good mitigation action predictions should be able to flip the label with minimum changes, closing to the top-left corner indicates good performance.

+First, on both datasets, we can notice that in most cases, increasing the norm of action values can improve the flipping ratio.
+It means most of the abnormal samples can be flipped as normal ones with sufficient changes.
+Therefore, the key is to conduct minimum interventions on the original samples.
+The exception is that when having a large norm of action values on NaiveAM to flip the ground-truth label $Y$, we can notice the flipping ratio either does not changes or drops, which shows the importance to consider the causal relationships when applying the mitigation actions.

+As shown in Figure \ref{fig:loan_scm_ae}, on the Loan dataset, both NaiveAM and RootCLAM can achieve a high flipping ratio evaluated by AE with very small action values ($\|\mathbf{c}\cdot \theta\|_2 < 3$).
+On the other hand, in terms of flipping the ground truth label $\mathbf{Y}$, RootCLAM can achieve a much higher flipping ratio compared with NaiveAM.
+On the Adult dataset, as shown in Figure \ref{fig:adult_scm_ae}, RootCLAM can still achieve a near 100\% flipping ratio on the detected label $\hat{\mathbf{Y}}$ as well as the ground truth label $\mathbf{Y}$, while the performance of NaiveAM is poor.